docusign/code-examples-java/README.md

 ## IntelliJ Ultimate instructions for Windows
 IntelliJ IDEA can be used with the launcher.
 The [IntelliJ IDEA Ultimate edition](https://www.jetbrains.com/idea/download/#section=windows) is required due to its support for Spring Boot and JSP view pages.

-**Note:** If you downloaded this code using [Quickstart](https://developers.docusign.com/docs/esign-rest-api/quickstart/) from the DocuSign Developer Center, skip steps 1 and 2 as they were automatically performed for you.
+**Note:** If you downloaded this code using [Quickstart](https://developers.docusign.com/docs/esign-rest-api/quickstart/) from the DocuSign Developer Center, skip step 2 as it was automatically performed for you.

 1. Extract the Quickstart ZIP file or download or clone the code-examples-java repository.
 1. To configure the launcher for [Authorization Code Grant](https://developers.docusign.com/platform/auth/authcode/) authentication, create a copy of the file src/main/resources/application.example.json and save the copy as src/main/resources/application.json.